hi-anki/learn-x86_64-assembly/8-functions/readme.md

   - A `read` syscall, which is used to take read input from the terminal, uses 0 as file descriptor.
 Here, 0 reflects the console which is the point where the input would be taken from.

 `rsp` is the stack pointer.
 It is meant for storing the top of the stack.
-  - Remember having `top` pointer in C, when I was writing simple stack implementation using arrays? `rsi` is the same thing.
+  - Remember having `top` pointer in C, when I was writing simple stack implementation using arrays? `rsp` is the same thing.

 Constant `push` and `pop` operations makes `rsp` volatile to store the base of the stack, which is the first thing in the stack.
 Assume the base as the first element in an array, which is meant to mimic a stack.
   - Remember doing `top++`?
 Initially, top was at -1.
 Doing `++` makes it move to the next byte (1, 2, 4, 8; depending on the data type).
-  - Now `rsi` is meant to store the `top`.
+  - Now `rsp` is meant to store the `top`.
 It has nothing to do with the bottom.
-Even `rsi` don't know it is storing the top of a stack.
+Even `rsp` don't know it is storing the top of a stack.
 It is just storing a memory address.
-  - What if `rsi` is decremented so much that it passed the stack frame?
+  - What if `rsp` is decremented so much that it passed the stack frame?
 There is no guardrails, because there is no need for them.
 Memory is flat.
   - How will I know I have reached the bottom of the stack?
   - There has to be something, that is fixed to the bottom of the stack, beyond which, the stack frame is no more.
   - This gives birth to `rbp`, which is the base pointer of the stack.